LucianoCanziani/devs/src/pages/blog/a-complete-guide-to-react-form-validation.md

 ## - min and max Validation

-This two form validation define the min and max value a number can have.
+These two form validation define the min and max value a number can have.

 ```js
 <input